aws-samples/aws-modernization-with-docker/content/21_Build_images/30_run_application_locally.md

 ## Run the application locally

 Now that we have built the application locally, lets use Docker Compose to run our application locally.
 We will use `docker compose up` to start all the three services that we defined in our `docker-compose.yaml` file.
 We will use the [default context](https://docs.docker.com/engine/context/working-with-contexts/) to run the application locally.

+Please note that when we talk about testing our application locally, this is in reference to our virtual workspace environment via Cloud9.
+You will see later in this section that instead of being able to test our application by going to http://localhost:3000 in Chrome or Firefox, that we will be using the `curl` command to test our application instead.

 ![Docker](/images/running-application-locally.png)